vectorgrp/XCPlite/docs/TECHNICAL.md

 ### System Resources

 **File system:** `fopen`, `fprintf`
-- Used for A2L generation and optional parameter persistency to a binary file
+- Used for A2L generation and optional parameter persistence to a binary file

 **Heap allocation:** `malloc`, `free`
 - Transmit queue (`XcpEthServerInit`, parameter queue size)